Portfolio with learning diary

 b) How do & portfolios promote the following diversity dimensions?

-The processing of the learning content is initially deepened by the fact that regular follow-up takes place.
-The intensive examination of the learning content enables students to structure it independently and link it to their previous knowledge.
-In the process, cross-connections can be made to learning content from other courses and to their own knowledge or previous experience.
-Prior knowledge and experience can therefore be easily taken into account when using portfolios and learning diaries.
+The content-related processing of the learning content is initially deepened by the fact that regular follow-up takes place.
+Through intensive engagement with the learning content, students can structure it independently and link it to their previous knowledge.
+This allows them to make connections to learning content from other courses and to their own knowledge and previous experience.
+Prior knowledge and prior experience are therefore easy to take into account when using portfolios and learning diaries.

 Core competence independent work & Learning

-The portfolio as an examination format supports independent work especially if the portfolio tasks require independent research and elaboration.
-Reflecting on the learning process through the learning diary supports students in becoming aware of their learning processes and can therefore promote conscious control of the learning processes under certain circumstances.
-The extent to which independent work is also promoted depends on the course.
+The portfolio as an examination format supports independent work, especially if the portfolio tasks require independent research and development.
+Reflecting on the learning process through the learning diary helps students to consciously perceive their learning processes and can therefore, under certain circumstances, promote the conscious control of learning processes.
+The extent to which independent work is also encouraged depends on the course.

-With regard to learning motivation, the learning diary addresses extrinsic and intrinsic motivation as incentive systems in students.
-If the learning diary is used as an examination instrument, students receive recognition through an evaluation.
-The possibility to choose to deepen the learning material in the context of the writing and reflection process reinforces intrinsic motivation.
-However, this depends on the degree of structuring of the guiding questions provided by the instructor.
-Due to a stronger involvement in the design of one's own learning, a motivation-increasing effect of the learning diary can be assumed overall.
+With regard to motivation to learn, the learning diary addresses extrinsic and intrinsic motivation as incentive systems for students.
+If the learning diary is used as an examination instrument, students receive recognition through an assessment.
+The option to deepen the learning material as part of the writing and reflection process increases intrinsic motivation.
+However, this depends on the degree of structuring of the guiding questions provided by the teacher.
+Due to the greater involvement in shaping one's own learning, it can be assumed that the learning diary has an overall motivational effect.

 If the learning diary is also used as an advisory tool, this promotes academic integration and exchange between teachers and students.
-One possibility to also promote peer-to-peer interactions and thus the social integration of students would be the formation of (online) project groups and the possibility of peer assessment.
+One way to promote peer-to-peer interactions and thus the social integration of students would be the formation of (online) project groups and the possibility of peer assessment.

 The time and location restrictions depend on the use of the learning diary.
-When used in a seminar, it is more restrictive.
+It is more restrictive when used in seminars.
 Accompanying counseling sessions are also subject to time/location restrictions.
-In the context of e-learning, for example, the learning diary can be followed up online and mutually commented on, which reduces the time and location restrictions.
+In the context of e-learning, for example, the learning diary can be followed up online and commented on by both parties, which reduces the time and location restrictions.

 Literature

 Brunner, I.; Häcker, T.; Winter, F. (2006): The Portfolio Work Handbook.
-Concepts - suggestions - experiences from school and teacher education.
+Concepts - suggestions - experiences from schools and teacher training.
 Seelze-Verlber: Friedrich Verlag.

 Kornmann, R. (2009): The study diary.
-A new means to demonstrate performance and evaluate teaching quality.
-In: New handbook on university teaching (4.1).
+A new means of providing evidence of academic achievement and evaluating teaching quality.
+In: New Handbook of University Teaching (4.1).

 Richter, A. (2009): Portfolios as an alternative form of performance assessment.
 In: New handbook of university teaching.
 Stuttgart (H 4.2).